 So let's say that you're focused on getting the feeling that you wanted.
 You are allowing that to be your guide for when you had enough.
-Let's say you finished your first glass of wine and you poured yourself another, and you noticed halfway through that second glass that you felt good.
-You had maybe reached that point of enough.
+Let's say you finished your first glass of wine, you poured yourself another, and you noticed halfway through that second glass that you felt good.
+You had maybe reached that point of "enough".
 You didn't need anymore.
 You were at that pleasant state.

 Well then, what would you do with the remaining wine in the glass?
 Would you throw it out?
-Or would you tell yourself you really shouldn't waste it and would you finish it even though you had already gotten to that point of having enough?
+Or would you tell yourself you really shouldn't waste it and would you finish it, even though you had already gotten to that point of having enough?
 We just hate to waste when it comes to things that we consume.

-And I think that so many of us who are members of the clean plate club are also members of the clean glass club.
+And I think that so many of us who are members of "the clean plate club" are also members of "the clean glass club".
 When it comes to food and drink, we hold on so tightly to this idea that it is so wrong to let anything go to waste, so we eat and we drink well past the point of being satisfied.

 Now, if you listen to the podcast, you know that I love history, and here is what I discovered.
-You know the clean plate club?
+You know "the clean plate club"?
 This idea that it's really a good thing to finish everything on your plate?
 It was an actual thing.
 It really existed.
-During the First World War, the US government had an agency called the US Food Administration, and the whole job of this agency was to make sure that the United States and its allies had enough food during war time.
+During the First World War, the U.S. government had an agency called the U.S. Food Administration, and the whole job of this agency was to make sure that the United States and its allies had enough food during war time.

-So food stuffs like flour and sugar and meat, they were scarce because war was going on, and the US Food Administration set out to encourage the public to make due with what they had and help with the process of rationing.
-So they introduced all these concepts to the general public like meatless Mondays and wheatless Wednesdays, and the idea of cleaning your plate, the clean plate club.
+So food stuffs like flour and sugar and meat, they were scarce because the war was going on.
+The U.S. Food Administration set out to encourage the public to make do with what they had and help with the process of rationing.
+So they introduced all these concepts to the general public like Meatless Mondays and Wheatless Wednesdays, and the idea of cleaning your plate, "the clean plate club".

-So making due with what you had, eating all the food that was in front of you, eating all the food on your plate, it really makes a lot of sense when food is scarce, as it was back then during the First World War, because you don't know when your next meal is going to come.
+So making do with what you had, eating all the food that was in front of you, eating all the food on your plate, it really makes a lot of sense when food is scarce, as it was back then during the First World War, because you don't know when your next meal is going to come.

 And what I learned was that the Food Administration had a huge advertising budget.

-It's actually really interesting, they were one of the first governmental agencies to use advertising as a way to accomplish their mandate.
-And so they were able to spread their message everywhere.
-They had billboards and posters and they placed articles in newspapers and they had spots on the radio and they even sent volunteers door to door and they were able to get ten million women to sign up to their mandate.
+It's actually really interesting.
+They were one of the first governmental agencies to use advertising as a way to accomplish their mandate, and so they were able to spread their message everywhere.
+They had billboards and posters.
+They placed articles in newspapers.
+They had spots on the radio.
+And they even sent volunteers door to door and were able to get ten million women to sign up to their mandate.

-And guess what else they did.
-They brought this message of cleaning your plate to the schools, and they had children sign clean plate pledges, promising to finish what was ever on their plate, because as their slogan said, "Food will win the war.
+And guess what else they did?
+They brought this message of cleaning your plate to the schools.
+They had children sign "clean plate pledges", promising to finish whatever was on their plate.
+Because, as their slogan said, "Food will win the war.
 Don't waste it."

-And this public education campaign in different forms resurfaced in the years following the First World War, and while the country was in the midst of the Great Depression and World War Two and shortly thereafter.
+This public education campaign, in different forms, resurfaced in the years following the First World War, while the country was in the midst of the Great Depression and World War Two and shortly thereafter.